YUVA. Youth United in Voluntary Action

 - Special Consultative Status by the United Nations Economic and Social Council (UNECOSOC)

-The birth of YUVA as a non-profit making NGO and Charity institution marks the beginning of a journey of ensuring a brighter future for the children and youth of Mauritius.
+The birth of YUVA as a non-profit making NGO and Charity institution marks the beginning of a journey of ensuring a brighter future for children and young people .
 YUVA embodies the belief that those involved in this journey are young in spirit.
 Even a 70-year old person can be young.
 Being young at heart means being dynamic, lively and adaptive to change.

 How does YUVA benefit children & youth?